 Sahu’s team looked at 30 different microlensing events and found extrasolar planets that caused three of them.
 Microlensing observations have been known to miss a percentage of planets, the researchers used statistical analysis to get the number of exoplanets in the galaxy.

-Sahu says that there are about one-sixth of stars that should have Jupiter-like planets, half have Neptune-sized planets, and two-thirds should have Earth-like planets.
+Sahu says that about one-sixth of stars should have Jupiter-like planets, half likely have Neptune-sized planets, and two-thirds should have Earth-like planets.

 Reference: “One or more bound planets per Milky Way star from microlensing observations” by A. Cassan, D. Kubas, J.-P. Beaulieu, M. Dominik, K. Horne, J. Greenhill, J. Wambsganss, J. Menzies, A. Williams, U. G. Jørgensen, A. Udalski, D. P. Bennett, M. D. Albrow, V. Batista, S. Brillant, J. A. R. Caldwell, A. Cole, Ch.
 Coutures, K. H. Cook, S. Dieters, D. Dominis Prester, J. Donatowicz, P. Fouqué, K. Hill, N. Kains, S. Kane, J.-B. Marquette, R. Martin, K. R. Pollard, K. C. Sahu, C. Vinter, D. Warren, B. Watson, M. Zub, T. Sumi, M. K. Szymański, M. Kubiak, R. Poleski, I. Soszynski, K. Ulaczyk, G. Pietrzyński and Ł. Wyrzykowski, 11 January 2012, Nature.